 Postman

-You can install from the official Postman site.
-It’s a well-known tool for testing and documenting APIs.
-Very useful for developers who work with web services.
-In my case, I’m keeping it in reserve for now — I might install it later.
+Install from the official Postman site.
+A well-known tool for testing and documenting APIs, very useful if you work with web services.
+I keep it in reserve for now, may install it later.

 HTTPie